mrzimu/externals-manager/README.md

         - x86_64-el9-gcc11-opt
         - step_stamp.json
 - setup
-    - releaseA
+    - distA
         - x86_64-el9-gcc11-dbg.sh
         - x86_64-el9-gcc11-opt.sh
         - x86_64-el9-gcc11-dbg.csh
         - x86_64-el9-gcc11-opt.csh
-    - releaseB
+    - distB
         - x86_64-el9-gcc11-dbg.sh
         - x86_64-el9-gcc11-dbg.csh
 ```

-Same versions of the package share the source directory, so they will not be downloaded and extracted again.
+Same versions of one package share its source directory, so they will not be downloaded and extracted again.
 If one package is already installed, it will not be reinstalled, only the setup script will be generated.

-> Make your install prefix stable, so that the packages you have already installed will not be reinstalled.
+> Make your install prefix reusable, so that the packages you have already installed will not be reinstalled.

 ### Force Reinstall

-> **If you just want to update setup script, you don't need to remove anything.
-Just update the `setup_cmds` function and run the main script again.**
+> **If you just want to update setup script, you don't need to do anything.
+Just update the `setup_cmds` function and run main script again.**

 If you want to re-execute any step of the installation, you can remove corresponding items in `step_stamp.json`.
-For example, if you want to re-execute the `build` step of `fmt-11.0.2`, you can remove the `x86_64-OS-gcc11-build` in `fmt/11.0.2/step_stamp.json` file.
+For example, if you want to re-execute `build` step of `fmt-11.0.2`, you can remove the `x86_64-OS-gcc11-build` in `fmt/11.0.2/step_stamp.json` file.

-> Since source directory is shared with different `CMAKE_BUILD_TYPE` installation, key `download` and `patch` are unique in `step_stamp.json`.
+> Since source directory is shared with different `CMAKE_BUILD_TYPE` installation, some keys are unique in `step_stamp.json`.

-You can also remove the whole directory of any version, so that the package in that version will be reinstalled from scratch.
+You can also remove the whole package directory of any version, so that the package in that version will be reinstalled from scratch.

 ### Activate Environment

-After you have installed the packages, you can activate the environment by sourcing the setup script in `setup` directory.
+After you have installed the packages, you can activate the environment by sourcing the setup script in `setup-script` directory.